Efficient Learning on Large Graphs using a Densifying Regularity Lemma

+To fit $\mC$ to $\mA$, we consider a loss function $L_{\mA}(\mC)$ defined as a \emph{weighted norm} of $\mA-\mC$, namely, a standard norm weighted element-wise by a weight matrix $\mQ\in (0, \infty)^{N\times N}$.
+The goal of using weights is to balance the contributions of edges and non-edges.
+The weight matrix $\mQ$ is chosen adaptively, depending on the target adjacency matrix $\mA$.
 We consider a {\em weighted cut norm}, denoted by $\sigma_{\square}(\mA||\mC)$, as the approximation metric.
-The cut norm is a well-established graph similarity measure with a probabilistic interpretation that we discuss in \Cref{sec:cutnorm}, \Cref{app:weak_reg} and \ref{app:graphons}.
+The cut norm is a well-established graph similarity measure that quantifies the maximum discrepancy in their connectivity structure.
+It enables graph approximations with rank independent of the number of nodes for dense graphs.
+However, for sparse graphs, the standard cut-metric is dominated by non-edges, which degrades approximation quality.
+This motivates the use of a weighted cut-norm that balances the contributions of edges and non-edges.
+The cut norm also has a probabilistic interpretation that we discuss in \Cref{sec:cutnorm}, and Appendices \ref{app:weak_reg} and \ref{app:graphons}.
 Computing the cut norm is NP-hard, which prohibits explicitly optimizing it.
-To solve this issue, we prove that it is possible to minimize a weighted Frobenius norm $\norm{\mA-\mC}_{\rm F}$ instead of the cut norm, and guarantee that the minimizer $\mC^*$ has a small error $\sigma_{\square}(\mA||\mC^*)$, even if the minimum $\norm{\mA-\mC^*}_{\rm F}$ is large.
+To solve this issue, we prove that it is possible to minimize a weighted Frobenius norm $\norm{\mA-\mC}_{\rm F}$ instead of the cut norm, and guarantee that the Frobenius minimizer $\mC^*$ has a small cut error $\sigma_{\square}(\mA||\mC^*)$, even if the minimum $\norm{\mA-\mC^*}_{\rm F}$ itself is large.
 For that, we formulate a version of the Weak Regularity Lemma (WRL) \citep{frieze1999quick} that we call the \emph{semi-constructive densifying directional soft weak regularity lemma}, or in short the \emph{Densifying Weak Regularity Lemma}.

-The WRL asserts that one can approximate any graph with $E$ edges and $N$ nodes up to error $\epsilon$ w.r.t. the cut metric by a low-rank graph consisting of $N/(\sqrt{E}\epsilon^2)$ intersecting communities\footnote{Most formulations of the WRL consider non-intersecting communities, which requires $2^{\gO(1/\epsilon^2)}$ communities, but the intersecting community case is a step in their proof.}.
+The WRL asserts that one can approximate any graph with $E$ edges and $N$ nodes up to error $\epsilon$ w.r.t. the cut metric by a low-rank graph consisting of $N/(\sqrt{E}\epsilon^2)$ intersecting communities.
 For more details on the standard WRL see \Cref{app:weak_reg}.
-Our approach, which is an extension of the \ibg method \citep{finkelshtein2024learning}, is different from other forms of the WRL in a number of ways outlined below.
+Our approach, which is an extension of the \icg method \citep{finkelshtein2024learning}, is different from other forms of the WRL in a number of ways: